Bedrock-OSS/bedrock-wiki/docs/items/guide.md

 ---
-title: Beginners Guide
+title: Beginners Guide to Items
 nav_order: 1
 tags:
     - guide
----

-# Simple custom Item - Creating a 'Gem'

 ---

 Every item, block, or entity requires a `Behavior` file in the BP folder (to define how the item will behave) and a Resource file in the `RP` folder (to specify what the item will look like in-game).